liferay/liferay-docs/discover/deployment/articles-dxp/03-configuring-liferay/03-liferay-portal-clustering/04-enabling-cluster-link.markdown

     >
     </cache>

-If you're overriding these properties, it's because you want to customize the configuration for your own site.
-A good way to start with this is to extract Liferay's cluster configuration file and then customize it.
+You can preserve the default settings while customizing them with your own by extracting Liferay's cluster configuration file and putting it into your module project.
 You'll find it in the `com.liferay.portal.cache.ehcache.impl.jar` file the `[Liferay Home]/osgi/portal` folder.
 The file you want is `liferay-multi-vm-clustered.xml`, in the `/ehcache` folder inside the